ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 - Interupt Shadow Nova (Halfus should be my focus target)
 - Lots of Chain Lightning

+- Hero at end
+- Pot at hero and trinket proc

 ## Theralion and Valiona
 - Yes Lava Burst
 - No Chain Lightning Glyph but CL almost always